Comparative Studies in Modernism

 Creative Commons License

 Bellesia, Giovanna, "Comfort Food, Acquired Taste, and Fusion Cuisine: A Migrant Journey" (2017).
-Italian Language and Literature: Faculty Publications, Smith College, Northampton, MA.
+Italian Studies: Faculty Publications, Smith College, Northampton, MA.